 Two of the key phases of detox, Phase I and II, occur in the liver.

-In Phase I, a group of enzymes called cytochrome p450 enables the transformation of dangerous substances into less harmful substances through the chemical processes of oxidation (oxidation is a process in which a chemical substance changes because of the addition of oxygen), reduction (when a chemical substance loses an oxygen), hydration (when a chemical substance mixes with water), dehalogenation (a process when harmful compounds known as halogens are removed and converted to a more stable product), and hydrolysis (a reaction where water is used to break down a substance further).
+In Phase I, a group of enzymes called cytochrome p450 enables the transformation of dangerous substances into less harmful substances through the chemical processes of oxidation (oxidation is a process in which a chemical substance changes because of the addition of oxygen), reduction (when a chemical substance loses oxygen), hydration (when a chemical substance mixes with water), dehalogenation (a process when harmful compounds known as halogens are removed and converted to a more stable product), and hydrolysis (a reaction where water is used to break down a substance further).

-These chemical changes require the activity of cytochrome p450 enzymes, as well as a variety of nutrients, to both support the activity of enzymes, and neutralize harmful molecules known as free radicals formed as a result of these processes.
+These chemical changes require the activity of cytochrome p450 enzymes, as well as a variety of nutrients, to both support the activity of enzymes and neutralize harmful molecules known as free radicals formed as a result of these processes.
 If free radicals are not neutralized, they can result in inflammation in the body.
-Many nutrients play a key role in phase I and the neutralizing of free radicals, including a variety of B vitamins, amino acids, vitamin C, zinc, vitamin A, and flavonoids.
+Many nutrients play a key role in Phase I and the neutralizing of free radicals, including a variety of B vitamins, amino acids, vitamin C, zinc, vitamin A and flavonoids.

 Phase II

-In phase II, the focus is on a process called conjugation.
-In conjugation, there is the addition of a chemical group to the by-product that was produced in phase I, making it water soluble and subsequently less harmful.
+In Phase II, the focus is on a process called conjugation.
+In conjugation, there is the addition of a chemical group to the by-product that was produced in Phase I, making it water soluble and subsequently less harmful.
 Once the substance becomes water soluble, it can be excreted through the kidneys and intestines in the form of urine and bile.

 There are many processes of conjugation.
-These include glutathionylation, methylation, glucuronidation, sulfation, and acetylation.
-Each of these processes involves the addition of a different substance to a phase I end-product, requiring specific nutrients, mostly amino acids, which must be obtained from our diet.
-Without these specific nutrients, phase II detoxification can be impaired.
-If phase II detoxification becomes impaired, an accumulation of phase I products occurs, resulting in inflammation and tissue damage in the body.
+These include glutathionylation, methylation, glucuronidation, sulfation and acetylation.
+Each of these processes involves the addition of a different substance to a Phase I end-product, requiring specific nutrients, mostly amino acids, which must be obtained from our diet.
+Without these specific nutrients, Phase II detoxification can be impaired.
+If Phase II detoxification becomes impaired, an accumulation of Phase I products occurs, resulting in inflammation and tissue damage in the body.

-However, if phase I and II occur effectively, toxins can be eliminated by the kidneys and bowels via urine and stool.
-Although the liver is thought of as our primary detoxification organ, it requires a large variety of nutrients that must first be absorbed via the digestive system, in order to function optimally.
+However, if Phase I and Phase II occur effectively, toxins can be eliminated by the kidneys and bowels via urine and stool.
+Although the liver is thought of as our primary detoxification organ, it requires a large variety of nutrients that must first be absorbed via the digestive system in order to function optimally.
 Ironically though, the digestive system is also the initial site of exposure to ingested toxins.
 Due to these factors, it is recognized that there is an additional third phase of detoxification which occurs primarily in the digestive system.

 Phase III